30+ fun winter activities for families in Montreal

 Never underestimate your kids’ ability to learn new things!
 Having them in the kitchen with you while you prepare an evening meal helps them understand simple cooking techniques, measurements, and time management … all while having fun with you.
 Adapt each task to your child’s age and explain as you go, allow them to help choose the menu and perform some of the steps, and don’t forget to taste along the way.

-If you’re looking for some sanity saving ideas and simple recipes that the kids can help with, check out My Kids Lick the Bowl.
+If you’re looking for some sanity-saving ideas and simple recipes that the kids can help with, check out My Kids Lick the Bowl. the Food Network, and Weelicious.

 19. Try cross-country skiing